chrisfranson/tab-finder/README.md

 # Tab Finder
 Find and switch to your tabs quickly.

+## Usage

+  1. Use Ctrl+Shift+D or click the Tab Finder button in your Toolbar to display a list of all of your open tabs across all of your browser windows.
+  2. Type into the text input to filter tabs so that only those whose page titles or URLs contain your input are listed.
+  3. Use the Up/Down arrow keys or your mouse to select a tab.
+  4. Hit Enter or click a tab title to go to that tab!

 ## Attribution
 This extension is based closely on the [tabs-tabs-tabs](https://github.com/mdn/webextensions-examples/tree/master/tabs-tabs-tabs) example extension by the amazing [MDN team at Mozilla](https://wiki.mozilla.org/MDN).